brkeegan/IoT-Lab/README.md

 Add blockly to Jupyter
 Add option for headless mode configuration on Jupyter

-You can download the SD cardimage here and and copy it onto a 32GB SD card to getyou up and running with the following
+You can download the SD cardimage and and copy it onto a 32GB SD card to getyou up and running with the following:
+NOTE: I cannot host the SD iamge here becuase of file size limitations.
+Please email for the link <brian.x.keegan@tudublin.ie>

  - Rasbian (Buster) base OS
  - Adafruit drivers for Raspberry Pi with CrowPi hard ware